michaelburnley/tapfiliate-shopify-middleware/README.md

 Checks shopify orders daily and if affiliate order does not exist, creates it in Tapfiliate.

+Automates all processes for the affiliate program including processing payments via PayPal Payouts.

 ## Variables for deployment

 - SHOPIFY_API_KEY